hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 `POST /organizations/:organization_name/registry-modules/vcs`

+~> **Deprecation warning**: the following endpoint `POST /registry-modules` is replaced by the above endpoint and will be removed from future versions of the API!.

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The name of the organization to create a module in.
 The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.